 17th May 2021 (at the earliest)

-All being well, we will enter Step 3 of the easing of lockdown in England on 17th May – though this is subject to confirmation.
-Once we reach stage 3, it will be possible to do all of the above as well as:
+As of 17th May, we have now entered Step 3 of the easing of lockdown in England.
+As a result, it is now possible to do all of the above as well as:

 - Indoor events such as quiz nights or dinners